crs4/DigitalPathologyPlatform/rois_annotations.md

 ![confirm_rois](./img/28.confirm_rois.png)

 ## ROIs annotations completed
 After completing the last ROIs review in the slide list of a case, the ROIs annotation for the case is completed and the user is redirected to the Worklist page.
-From this point on, the Clinical Annotations phase for that case can start for both the <span style="color:red">First</span> and the <span style="color:blue">Second</span> reviewers.
+From this point on, the Clinical Annotations phase for that case can start for both the <span style="color:red">ROIs</span> and the <span style="color:blue">Clinical</span> Reviewers.